MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-85-install-mount.md

 ![Surface Hub 85” dimensions for mounting](images/sh2-85-measure1.png) <br>

+## Supplemental Strapping Kit

+An additional set of inner packaging strapping materials can be found in the kit attached at the back, lower right.

+## Appendix

+### Additional safety information

 > [!WARNING]
+> Heavy object/ergonomic lifting
+> The device is very heavy.
+To reduce the risk of lifting-related injuries, death, or damage to the device, we recommend that a minimum of two or more people lift the device.
+It is important to use proper lifting posture when lifting and/or moving the device.
+> Use good ergonomic lifting practices, including but not limited to:

+>-Plan ahead.
+Make sure the lifting team agrees on the plan.
+>-Determine if you can lift the unit.
+Is it too heavy or too awkward?
+>- Decide if you need lifting aid.
+>- Check your environment for obstructions and slippery surfaces.
+>- Lift with your legs, not your back.
+>- Bend at your knees, keeping the back straight.
+>- Keep the unit close to your body.
+>- Center your body over the unit.
+Keep the feet about shoulder width apart.
+>- Lift straight up smoothly.
+>- Keep your torso straight; do not twist while lifting or after the load is lifted

+> [!WARNING]
->  The device is heavy and attaches to a cart or wall mount.
+>  **Proper mounting**<br> The device is heavy and attaches to a cart or wall mount.
 To reduce the risk of injury, death, or damage to the device:
 >- Follow all instructions provided by the cart or wall mount manufacturer.
 >- Ensure the proposed mounting system will support the weight of this device.
 >- Only use the mounting hardware provided with mounting the system.